-More friends, more experiences, more meaningful relationships, more, much…That’s what everyone wants out of college and life - through weekly Bible studies, monthly parties, retreats, conferences and summer projects.
+More friends, more experiences, more meaningful relationships through weekly Bible studies, monthly parties, retreats, conferences and summer projects.
 Campus Crusade for Christ fosters community for students to connect with God and with one another.
 Get more out of college.
 Get more out of life.
 Way more.

 The chess club provides recreational and competitive opportunities for beginning to advanced players of all backgrounds.